isotope11/code_critic/README.md

 ## Code Critic
-### Or, "Hey I just met you, and this is crazy, but here's some code, so review it maybe?"
+### Or, "Hey I just met you, and this is crazy, but here's some code so...review it maybe?"

 Peer review some code